Liam Livingstone: Career

 In September 2022, Livingstone was named in the England squad for the 2022 ICC Men's T20 World Cup, which went on to win the tournament for an overall second time.
 He scored a total of 55 runs and took 3 wickets in 6 matches throughout the tournament.

 On 12 October 2022, Livingstone earned his maiden Test call-up for the English tour to Pakistan in 2022-23.
 In the same tour's first Test, on 1 December 2022, Livingstone made his Test debut for England.

-In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in England's squad for the 2024 ICC Men's T20 World Cup tournament.
 England's first match that tournament against Scotland was washed out and Livingstone did not get the chance to bowl or bat.
 In England's second match that tournament, against Australia, Livingstone took the crucial wicket of Mitchell Marsh, his only wicket in the 2 overs he bowled at the economy rate of 7.50.
 That same match, he managed to make 15 runs off 12 balls, but despite England's effort, they lost.
 Against Oman, Livingstone did not get a chance to bowl or bat.
 Against Namibia, Livingstone made a quickfire 13 off just 4 balls, but did not get a chance to bowl.
 England's performance in the group stage allowed them to edge out Scotland to secure a place in the Super Eight.
 In England's first Super Eight match against West Indies, he took a wicket in his only over at the expensive economy of 20 runs.
 He did not get a chance to bat.
 In England's second Super Eight match against South Africa, he did not get a chance to bowl, but played a crucial innings, making 33 runs off 17 balls, with 3 4s and 2 6s, nearly winning the match for England but was caught by Tristan Stubbs off Kagiso Rabada's bowling.
 England lost the match, being edged out by 7 runs, despite Livingstone's valiant efforts.

 Livingstone was named as stand-in captain for England's white-ball tour of the West Indies in October 2024 after Jos Buttler was ruled out due to injury.
-He made his maiden ODI century in the second match of the series, scoring 124 not out, including hitting nine 6s and five 4s, to lead his side to a five-wicket win with 15 balls to spare.
+He made his maiden ODI century in the second match of the series, scoring 124 not out, including hitting nine 6s and five 4s, to lead his team to a five-wicket win with 15 balls to spare.

+Liam Livingstone was bought by Sunrisers Hyderabad for the 2026 Indian Premier League season.